PilarCha/Delivery-Service/README.md

-# Manage Delivery System
+# Nuxt Delivery System Management

 Dummy Data can be found in the State Folder.

 Vuex manages the State Data.

 FrontEnd is created using Vuetify.

 ## Build Setup